 World Islands’ current developments

-Since work on the development halted in 2008 there have been multiple reports of the project recommencing, but none more convincing than the Heart of Europe project which is currently underway.
+Since work on the development halted in 2008 there have been multiple reports of the project recommencing.
+For many years, the Heart of Europe project was the most convincing.
 Imagined by the Kleindienst Group, the Heart of Europe development will see a small number of the islands in the World transformed to replicate the continent of Europe – to the extent that fake weather conditions including rain and snow have been created in some areas.

 The Heart of Europe project includes the building of a series of luxury hotels, private mansions and floating villas, each of which is designed to transport guests to different European destinations, including Monaco, Venice, Sweden and Germany.
-While much of the ambitious project is still under development, it is thought that the hotels may be welcoming guests as early as this year.
+While much of the ambitious project is still under development, the group is investing potential investors to register their interest.

 Visiting the World Islands, Dubai

-Although Heart of Europe is yet to fully open, guests can still visit the archipelago Lebanon Island – which was the only island to be completed when work on the project initially stopped back in 2008.
-Dubai visitors can take a day trip to Lebanon Island where they can enjoy its beach club, swimming pool restaurant and beaches.
+For visitors staying elsewhere in Dubai who just want a glimpse at the fabled World Islands as opposed to an overnight stay, a visit to Lebanon Island – which was the only island to be completed when work on the project initially stopped back in 2008 – can be arranged.
+Guests can take a day trip to Lebanon Island where they can enjoy its beach club, swimming pool restaurant and beaches.

 The island is also available for exclusive hire for corporate events, weddings or private gatherings.
-However, for a super-luxe getaway, we’d recommend holding out until the Heart of Europe’s hotels begin to take reservations.
 It is also possible to organize boat tours around the deserted islands, with private yachts available.

-For the most part, the development and purchase opportunities at the World Islands are a closely guarded secret.
+For the most part, the development and purchase opportunities are a closely guarded secret.
 An old listing on Private Islands Inc for the entire collection harks back to when the World Islands was just an exciting concept, but at the time of publishing, there is only one individual island listed for sale.

 Which island it actually is is not disclosed, but the listing advertises it as being 505,925 sq ft and undeveloped, with an asking price of $16m.
-While this may feel hefty considered the baggage associated with the World Islands project, if the Heart of Europe project delivers on its lofty promises, the island could quickly increase in value.
+While this may feel hefty considering the baggage associated with the World Islands project, if the Anantara resort lives up to expectations, the island could quickly increase in value.

 Anyone wanting to own a slice of the World Islands can also look into private purchase opportunities within the Heart of Europe.
 The project is offering investors the chance to purchase either a second home on one of the resort islands, including luxury villas and mansions, as well as a highly exclusive selection of completely private islands, all of which will have the extensive amenities of the European-inspired hotels on their doorstep.